betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

 A `Buzz` object represents a snippet being posted.
 A class that implements the `Buzzer` interface is capable of creating and sharing `Buzz`.
 Methods in `Buzzer` may return a `unique_ptr<Buzz>` or take a `unique_ptr<Buzz>`.
 Now we need to mock `Buzzer` in our tests.

-To mock a method that returns a move-only type, you just use the familiar `MOCK_METHOD` syntax as usual:
+To mock a strategy that returns a move-only type, you just use the familiar `MOCK_METHOD` syntax as usual:

 ```
 class MockBuzzer : public Buzzer {